-Why did they end up in our laundry products?
+Harmful ingredients: why did they end up in our laundry products?

-IMAGE SOURCE Prior to World War I, people around the world used pure soap free to do their laundry.
+IMAGE SOURCE Prior to World War I, people around the world used pure soap to do their laundry.
 In 1916, driven by the war related shortage of fats and oils, Germany developed the first synthetic detergent to be used for laundry and dishwashing.
 In the United States, efforts to create detergents for household use by companies like Procter and Gamble started in the early 1930s.

 Detergents did not start to displace soap in the US until the end of World War II when, like Germany in World War I, the fats and oils used in soap making were in short supply.
 These fats and oils were more useful for manufacturing explosives for the war effort.
 Scientists at that time discovered that they could make thousands of petrochemicals (synthetic chemicals derived from petroleum) that could be used to replace natural ingredients.

 After the war, many factories were converted for civilian use and a petroleum-based chemical, tetra propylene, was used in the creation of laundry detergents.
 By the 1950s, detergents almost completely replaced soap as the first choice in America for doing laundry.
 Most detergents available today are loaded with harmful petrochemicals and are undermining our health.

 Reading labels doesn’t have to be complicated